 No Equal Rights Either

 Some might still argue that “consulting” with the bride makes her an equal partner, but consider if this word were used in any other setting.
 If a business owner asks a question of a consultant, is that consultant considered an equal partner in the business?
-Of course not; they offer their opinion, but the owner is the person with the final say and the only responsibility in plans for the business.
+Of course not; he or she would offer an opinion, but the owner is the person with the final say and who has the only responsibility or authority for final plans for the business.

 The owner is above the consultant when it comes to the rights in making the final decision; the consultant actually has no rights whatsoever.
 That’s why you would use the word “consultant” versus “business partner,” and why the Watchtower used that word versus “partner.”
 The groom may “lovingly” ask her opinion, but the bride can only have that; her opinion.
 She has no rights when it comes to the final say about those plans or her opinions.
 She cannot insist that anything be done her way, as the groom is her “head.”
 He has the right to decide things; she has the right to an opinion, that is, if he “lovingly” consults her for it.

 Note too how this inequality is emphasized later in the article: